EnigmaSong/nethist/README.md

 [![R-CMD-check](https://github.com/EnigmaSong/nethist/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/EnigmaSong/nethist/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of *nethist* is to estimate scaled graphons via *network histogram* (Wolfe and Olhede 2013; Olhede and Wolfe 2014).
+The goal of *nethist* is to estimate graphons by *network histogram* (Wolfe and Olhede 2013; Olhede and Wolfe 2014).
 It also provides extra tools for summary violin plot for networks (Maugis, Olhede, and Wolfe 2017) and visualizing network histogram.

 *nethist()* is an *RcppArmadillo* (Eddelbuettel and Sanderson 2014) implementation of the original MATLAB code in Olhede and Wolfe (2014).